danixland/wp_manager/README.md

 wp_manager 0.9.1
 ====================================

-This is a bash script to install and manage WordPress VHosts in a LAMP environment
+This is a bash script to install and manage WordPress VHosts in a LAMP environment.

 Description